HelmchenLabSoftware/Cascade/README.md

 #### Can I use the algorithm also locally, *e.g.*, within [CaImAn](https://github.com/flatironinstitute/CaImAn), or in my own pipeline?

 > Sure!
 We have done this ourselves with CaImAn and our custom analysis pipelines.
-Your starting point to do this will not be this Colaboratory Notebook, but rather the [Github repository](https://github.com/HelmchenLabSoftware/Calibrated-inference-of-spiking).
+Your starting point to do this will not be this Colaboratory Notebook, but rather the [Github repository](https://github.com/HelmchenLabSoftware/Cascade).
 Check out the demo scripts.
 They are very easy to understand and will show you which functions you have to use and how.
 If you have successfully used this Colaboratory Notebook, understanding the demo scripts will be a piece of cake.

 #### I would like to look at the ground truth data.

 > We actually recommend this to anybody who is doing calcium imaging at cellular resolution.
 Looking at the ground truth data of simultaneous calcium and juxtacellular recording is very enlightening.
-In the Github repository](https://github.com/HelmchenLabSoftware/Calibrated-inference-of-spiking), you will find scripts both for Python and Matlab to conveniently visualize ground truth recordings.
-Just download the Github repository and use the scripts in Matlab or Python (to be done XYZ).
+In the Github repository](https://github.com/HelmchenLabSoftware/Cascade), you will find scripts both for Python and Matlab to conveniently visualize ground truth recordings.
+Just download the Github repository and use the scripts in Matlab or Python (**to be done**).

 #### Which reference should I cite?

-> Please cite the preprint [link] as a reference.
+> Please cite the preprint [link will be posted when the preprint is online!] as a reference.